SeisComP/seiscomp/doc/base/tutorials/archiving.rst

 #.
 Under the Modules tab, go to Acquisition, and select "slarchive".
    Here you can see the default parameters used.
-   By default, `slarchive` connects to your local Seedlink server, and archives to your local disk.
+   By default, :program:`slarchive` connects to your local Seedlink server, and archives to your local disk.

 #.
 Under the System tab, select the line for slarchive, and click